 The income statement would be everyone's favorite financial document if people had favorite financial documents.

-They are the most straightforward of the three primary financial statements, and they tell us how much money we're making.
+They tell us how much money we're making.

-On the flip side, income statements also tell us how much we're losing in "less-happy" scenarios.
-So, maybe not everyone is quite as excited by them as I am.
+On the flip side, income statements also tell us how much we're losing.
+So, look out for that.

 Since you're reading this post, I'll assume you're eager to dive right in, which is excellent news because we're about to embark on a mystical journey breaking down the critical information you need to begin using the income statement for smarter decision-making.